LifeofDan-EL/100-days-of-code/log.md

 ### Day 3: July 16, 2020

-**Today's Progress**: Finished Chapter one of [Head First Kotlin](https://www.oreilly.com/library/view/head-first-kotlin/9781491996683/), which is basically Getting Started: A Quick Dip.
-Completed the [Simple_Chatty_Bot Stage 3](https://github.com/LifeofDan-EL/Simple_Chatty_Bot/tree/Stage3) exercise, the part of getting it to count from 0 to any inputed number got me.
+**Today's Progress:** Finished Chapter one of [Head First Kotlin](https://www.oreilly.com/library/view/head-first-kotlin/9781491996683/), which is basically Getting Started: A Quick Dip.
+Completed the [Simple_Chatty_Bot Stage 3](https://github.com/LifeofDan-EL/Simple_Chatty_Bot/tree/Stage3) exercise, the part of getting it to count from 0 to any inputted number got me.

 **Thoughts:** The exercises are really engaging and brain tasking.
 Had to use my pen to 'solve' for the expected outputs on the Mixed Messages exercise.
-The making of the to count from 0 to any inputed number, made me think of possibilties.
+The making of the to count from 0 to any inputted number, made me think of possibilties.

+### Day 4: July 17, 2020

+**Today's Progress:** Studied Basic Types and Variables, Worked on [PharaseOMatic](https://github.com/LifeofDan-EL/PharaseOMatic), it's basically a function that creates three arrays of words, randomly picks one word from each, and then joins them together.

+**Thoughts:** Apparently if data types are inferred on objects, e.g. var x : Int = 6, var z = x + 5.
+Due to the fact x has been assigned Dtat type of Int, z automatically copies the reference of it as an Int.
+Also I should be careful when doing conversions to not have spillovers, e.g. var x : Long = 2567875643233 var y = x.toInt().